dbrumley/fuzz-init/src/templates/CPP/fuzz/INTEGRATION.md

 {{#if minimal}}
 - When building for libFuzzer/AFL/HonggFuzz: Use `-fsanitize=address,undefined`
 - When building for standalone: No sanitizers needed
-- Each fuzzer requires rebuilding your library with its specific compiler
+- Each fuzzer requires rebuilding your application with its specific compiler
 {{else}}
 - The example shows how each fuzzer gets its own library build
 - Study the root `{{#if (eq integration 'cmake')}}CMakeLists.txt{{else}}Makefile{{/if}}` for the pattern